If you have the time to watch more Netflix now, watch Tidying Up With Marie Kondo.

-We have all started 2019 aware of the new Netflix show, Tidying Up With Marie Kondo.
-You may have not watched it yet, but for sure you have heard of it, or the amount of people suddenly deciding to organise their homes.
-In the show, the queen of decluttering embeds herself in several homes in an attempt to help mend messy ways and move on with a healthier, decluttered living style.
+Even if you have not watched it yet, we are sure you probably have heard of it, or the amount of people that suddenly decided to organise their homes after watching this series.
+In this TV show made for Netflix, the queen of decluttering embeds herself in several homes in an attempt to help mend messy ways and move on with a healthier, decluttered living style.

-Decluttering itself, can become a very difficult task in homes where storage is an issue, as it requires giving things away rather than tidying up and finding a place for everything.
+Decluttering itself, can become a very difficult task in homes where storage is an issue, as it requires giving things away or storing things away, rather than tidying up and finding a place for everything.

 With that in mind, Elephant Storage has a few tips and suggestions when it comes to decluttering and storing your goods.
 The main thing to keep in mind is: if all the items in your home spark joy in you, you don’t have to get rid of them, just think and consider smart storage solutions, even if this means storing your goods away from your home for a while.
 Why?
 Because whether you need to store the contents of your entire house, or just want to keep some small personal items secure for a while, a self-storage unit can provide a practical and cost-effective solution.